 So what effect has having an outlet such as this had on other aspects of your life?

 “It’s really stressful on one hand but on the other, it’s just great to see yourself create something that is growing.
 I would say I have grown up as a person due to the whole process.
 Now I’m the only one who is responsible and have to deal with so many different things.
 I’m also a way happier person and I don’t have the heavy backpack I did with Eskimo.”

 There’s also weight in your stomach as well as on your back when it feels like you’re about to burst.
 It allows clarity…

 “What’s crazy as well is that I was able to prove something to myself.
 I really did something for myself and did it to the end.
 I was able to prove to myself that I could do it.
 15 years later, I finished a record!”

 Does it feel like anything is possible now that you’ve brought GHØSTKID to life?

 “I would say that when it comes down to the art I’m doing, it really is limitless.
-There are a lot of other aspects though, if we bring COVID in to it, but the limits that are still there based on other things.
-To make this whole thing complete I need to play live shows.
+There are a lot of other aspects, though, if we bring COVID into it, but the limits that are still there are based on other things.
+To make this whole thing complete, I need to play live shows.
 I need to do better than I did before.
-I don’t know when we will be able to do that and that’s hard when you’re making a record in hopes that you get to present it to people on stage.
-I think that besides that there are no limits.
+I don’t know when we will be able to do that, and that’s hard when you’re making a record in hopes that you get to present it to people on stage.
+I think that besides that, there are no limits.
 The only limit is if it’s cool or not.

-“There have been a lot of ups and downs but I’m already excited to write the next record.
-I’ve experienced a lot of things that I maybe would have done different, even if it did all turn out great.
-Right now I can see what I could improve on and make even bigger than before.
+“There have been a lot of ups and downs, but I’m already excited to write the next record.
+I’ve experienced a lot of things that I maybe would have done differently, even if it did all turn out great.
+Right now, I can see what I could improve on and make even bigger than before.
 As the artist, you can never be fully satisfied.
 I’m pretty close but there are always small details.
 That’s probably something I would keep on doing for the rest of my life.
 Searching for that 100%.”